Rufina Bazlova

 Rufina Bazlova (Руфіна Базлова; born 1990) is a Belarusian artist based in Prague.
-She gained international renown for her 2020 series The History of Belarusian Vyzhyvanka, which uses the traditional embroidery craft of Vyshyvanka to depict the protests in Belarus.
+She gained international renown for her 2020 series The History of Belarusian Vyzhyvanka, which uses the traditional embroidery craft of vyshyvanka to depict the protests in Belarus.

 Biography

-Rufina Bazlova comes from the large city of Grodno in western Belarus.
-She studied in Plzeň and has worked in Prague as a set designer and performance artist.
-She received her master's diploma in illustration and graphic design from the University of West Bohemia in Pilsen in 2015.
+Bazlova comes from the large city of Grodno in western Belarus.
+She studied in Plzeň and later worked in Prague as a set designer and performance artist.
+She received her master's diploma in illustration and graphic design from the University of West Bohemia in Plzeň in 2015.
 Bazlova moved to Prague and completed a bachelor's degree in scenography at the Academy of Performing Arts in 2020.

 Work

 In August 2020, thousands of people joined the protests against Alexander Lukashenko's election, including many artists.
-In response to the Belarusian election campaign, Rufina Bazlova designed the first protest embroideries and posted her work on Instagram.
+In response to the Belarusian election campaign, Bazlova designed her first protest embroideries and posted them on Instagram.
 Bazlova uses traditional Belarusian embroidery to create critical art.
 The figures, which look like pictograms, are in the national colors of white and red of the Belarusian opposition.
-The technique of applying red thread to white fabric with cross stitching invokes the Vyshyvanka technique, a local folklore.
+The technique of applying red thread to white fabric with cross stitching invokes the vyshyvanka technique, a local folklore.
 The embroideries, which at first seem harmless, become digital narratives and thus a testimony to the Belarusian mass protests.

-Since the early Middle Ages, Vyshyvanka, the East Slavic patterns in Russia, Ukraine and Belarus, have been embroidered on clothing.
+Since the early Middle Ages, vyshyvanka, the East Slavic patterns in Russia, Ukraine and Belarus, have been embroidered on clothing.
 Motifs of that time were about love, the sun or protection against evil spirits.
 Bazlova's depictions include tanks, helicopters, fleeing people and swastikas and cockroaches dumping trucks.
 Among protesters in Belarus, the cockroach symbol is code for President Alexander Lukashenko, who has brutally quelled mass protests since the allegedly rigged presidential election in August 2020.
 Bazlova's art provides insight into the female-driven democratic resistance in Belarus.